Eumaeus/croala-twiddle/README.md

 From with the sbt console,

-    > :load loadhmt.sc
+    > :load loadcroala.sc

-This creates two objects:
+This creates:

-1. `corpus` : the complete HMT Greek text corpus.
+1. `corpus` : the complete CroALa corpus
-2. `orca` : an alignment of all critical signs with Iliadic lines

 For an introduction to working with these objects, see [this introductory guide](intro.md).